"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 This was so unbelievable stupid of these girls because if you know anything about prison culture, the guys feel like they absolutely must stand firm on their straight orientation.
 There can be absolutely no doubt about where they stand.

-And remember, these are teenage boys who'd served in prison, so the need to assert their stance is even stronger.
+And teenage boys who'd served in prison feel an ever stronger need to assert their stance.

-Therefore, with so many of the recruits coming from a prison culture at some point, of course they are going to respond with anti-toeva vehemence.
+Therefore, with so many of the recruits coming from a prison culture at some point, of course they responded with anti-toeva vehemence.

 Furthermore, the rest of the guys are compelled to follow along because that is the kind of environment they're in; no one wants aspersions cast on his orientation.

-So even if a guy did feel bad about the shooting, he could never ever express it in such a group.
+So even if a guy did feel bad about the shooting, he could never ever express it in such an atmosphere.

 And anyway, rowdy bellowing is fun.
-That's why they do it at football games.
+That's why guys do it at football games.

-Also, do I really need to explain that young girls shrieking at teenage boys is likely to encourage their behavior because such boys enjoy action and find shrieking girls highly amusing?
+Also, do I really need to explain that young girls shrieking at teenage boys is likely to encourage their behavior because these boys enjoy the action and also find shrieking girls highly entertaining?

 Now, it's not the girls' fault that they are so dumb about this because these girls are extremely idealistic 20-year-olds who've undergone a specific training to deal with this group.